 I’m also trying to get away from such a heavy retail focus in the business.
 I’ve got so much STUFF and I need to get out from underneath of it all.
+It’s especially hard when you work so hard on furniture projects, and they don’t sell at special events like markets.
 My passion is for teaching and educating other people how to use paint.
 So why is so much of my focus on the STUFF and not the TECHNIQUE?

 Get the idea?

 I’ve been finding a lot of comfort in worship music as of late.
 Too often, I forget how my soul literally wakes up inside when I turn it on.
 I found a good radio station on Spotify that I’m enjoying called “Calming Christian”.
 I’ve skipped a handful of songs that I don’t care for but as a whole, it’s pretty good.